The Peaky Midwest 2019 workshop is scheduled for June 21st - 23ed in Madison, Wisconsin. Registration is open now!

 Even if you aren't interested in writing with us, you can attend Peaky Midwest as a player.
-Players attend for free and they're expected to be able to respond to a brief online form telling us their preferences on games on Saturday afternoon and to attend in person on Sunday.
+Players attend for free and need to respond to a brief online form telling us their preferences for games on Saturday afternoon and to attend in person on Sunday.

 Participants of all skill levels, including new players, are welcome to attend as players.

 Please take a moment to read the Code of Conduct we expect everyone to abide by at the workshop.

 The purpose of playtesting at Peaky Midwest is to give writers a first round of feedback for their games.
 We want playtesters to have fun, but we can’t promise you that there will be space for you in games you want to play or that we will be able to schedule games for you in every time slot.
 We will do our best to give you what you ask for, but our priority is making sure that each game gets what it needs to run a playtest.